vuejs/vue-router/docs/en/pipeline/data.md

   - `resolve(data)` -> `transition.next(data)`
   - `reject(reason)` -> `transition.abort(reason)`

+- or, return an Object containing Promises.
+See [Promise sugar](#promise-sugar) below.

 ### Details

 The `data` transition hook is called immediately after the `activate` hook is resolved, and right before the view switching is executed.
 The entering component gets a **`$loadingRouteData`** meta property, which starts with value `false` and set to `true` when the `data` hook is resolved.
 This property can be used to display a loading state for the entering component.